raspberrypilearning/fl-programming-robotics/week-3/fl-progrobot-w3-step09.md

 To start applying these rules, the code needs to read the outputs of the line sensors repeatedly, in a loop.

-4. Add a `while` loop to the program after the place where you initialised the speed and timer variables.
+4. Add a `while` loop to the program, after where you initialised the speed and timer variables.

 ~~~ python
 while running: